 a) To have (the use, possession, or control of something) restored

-b) To regain the use of (a faculty) or be restored to (a normal or usual condition)
+b) Regain the use of (a faculty) or be restored to (a normal or usual condition)

-c) To regain one’s health, strength, composure, balance, etc., after illness, trouble, disturbance, or the like
+c) Regain one’s health, strength, composure, balance, etc., after illness, trouble, disturbance, or the like

 d) If you recover, you become well again after an illness or injury.

-Although I can’t directly change the path of your recovery, I can show how varied the recovery process can be for people depending on the illness they have.
+Although I can’t directly change the path of your recovery, I can show how varied the recovery process can be depending on the illness or injury.
 You can use this to share with family, friends and colleagues.
 By doing that, it starts to dismantle the assumptions and stigmas surrounding recovery.
-Thereby hopefully bring more understanding and support in our society to people like you, whose recovery may be ongoing.
-I also offer ideas on redefining ‘recovery’, which can offer you additional options for your own recovery and maybe even make it a more manageable process.
+Thereby hopefully bring more understanding and support for people like you whose recovery may be ongoing.
+I also offer ideas on redefining ‘recovery’, which can offer you additional options for your own recovery to make it a more manageable process.

-The types of recovery are as varied as the many kinds of illnesses that exist
+The types of recovery is as varied as the illnesses and injuries that exist

 For example, with TM you can acquire a life-long disability overnight, which might be invisible (continence issues, fatigue and/or chronic pain) and/or visible (mobility issues, paralysis and/or spasms).
 Others will make a good recovery – their bodies may be permanently changed in some way or not, and they may be able to live their life as before the illness’s onset.

 Then you have illnesses which are relapsing, which means that they are always there in the background and at times are active, then can go quiet again.
 For example, relapsing remitting Multiple Sclerosis or Neuromyelitis Optica (NMO).
 For each relapse, there is a recovery process, which can be uncertain regarding duration and how much functionality is regained.
 The relapses can lead to additional permanent changes in the person’s body and possibly further disability.